How Many Days to Spend in Egypt?

 Fayoum is about 100km from Cairo, which usually take 1.5 hours to drive.
 It is one of the oldest cities in Africa, and the Fayoum Oasis is one of the five great oases of Egypt.
 Take 2 or 3 days to explore Fayoum, you can not only visit the pyramids and temples of different periods but also participate in various interesting activities in the Fayoum Desert, such as sand skiing and camel riding.
 Besides, you can play in the water by the ancient Lake Moeris and visit ancient whale fossils in Wadi Al-Hitan.
 At night, you will camp in the desert and join the local people's party to experience Egyptian customs.
 As soon as you look up, you will see a sky full of stars, and you are guaranteed to have an unforgettable night.

-For those with more than 16 days to explore Egypt, you can dive even deeper into its wonders and even extend your journey to nearby countries.
+For those with more than 16 days to explore Egypt, you can arrange more authentic experiences, explore some off-the-beaten-path destinations, and even extend your journey to nearby countries.

 To make your travel experience more diverse, this duration makes it considerable for combining Egypt with nearby destinations.
-A short flight can take you to Jordan, where you can explore Petra, the Dead Sea, and Wadi Rum.
+Jordan is a popular option.
+Just need a short flight to Amman, then it is quite convenient to get to Petra, the Dead Sea, and Wadi Rum by car.
 You might also visit Morocco for a completely different North African experience with its vibrant souks and stunning desert landscapes.
-For those seeking wildlife and adventure, Kenya is an excellent addition, offering world-class safaris in the Maasai Mara, breathtaking landscapes, and rich cultural experiences.
+Or, Kenya for thrilling wildlife safaris.

 If you want to plan an Egypt itinerary, please contact us simply.
 Our private and tailor-made service will provide you with a personalized itinerary based on your needs and interests within 24 hours.